l3uddz/plex_autoscan/README.md

 `PLEX_EMPTY_TRASH_CONTROL_FILES` - Only empty trash when this file exists.
 Useful when media files, located elsewhere, is mounted on the Plex Server host.
 Can be left blank if not needed.

 `PLEX_EMPTY_TRASH_MAX_FILES` - The maximum amount of missing files to remove from Plex at one emptying trash request.
 If there are more missing files than the number listed, the emptying trash request is aborted.
 This is particularly useful when externally mounted media temporarily dismounts and a ton of files go "missing" in Plex.
 Default is `100`.

-`PLEX_EMPTY_TRASH_ZERO_DELETED` - When set to `true`, will always empty the trash on the scanned section, even if there are 0 missing files.
+`PLEX_EMPTY_TRASH_ZERO_DELETED` - When set to `true`, Plex Autoscan will always empty the trash on the scanned section, even if there are 0 missing files.
 If `false`, trash will only be emptied when the database returns more than 0 deleted items.
 Default is `false`.

 ## Plex Autoscan Server